-Revenue made from the five largest customers of the Group was approximately 73% (2018: approximately 100%) of the Group's turnover, before deducting sales return of properties, for the Year.
+Revenue made from the five largest customers of the Group was approximately 4% (2019: approximately 73%) of the Group's turnover, before deducting sales return of properties, for the Year.

-Revenue made to the Group's largest customers accounted for approximately 40% (2018: approximately 90%) of the Group's total turnover for the Year.
+Revenue made to the Group's largest customer accounted for approximately 1% (2019: approximately 40%) of the Group's total turnover for the Year.

-Purchases made from the five largest suppliers of the Group was approximately 99% (2018: approximately 89%) of the Group's total purchases and purchases from the Group's largest supplier accounted for approximately 43% (2018: approximately 72%) of the Group's total purchases for the Year.
+Purchases made from the five largest suppliers of the Group was approximately 83% (2019: approximately 99%) of the Group's total purchases and purchases from the Group's largest supplier accounted for approximately 19% (2019: approximately 43%) of the Group's total purchases for the Year.